-Below are listed what are, I suggest, the most important aspects when looking to select the right power-meter for you and your bike.
+Listed below, are the most important aspects when looking to select the right power-meter for you and your bike.
 In essence, practicality and reliability should over-ride the other aspects, although cost may be compromised on stricter budgets, typically, you get what you pay for.
-However, more expensive units DO NOT always turn out to offer more reliance or extra features, so effective choice should always be a case of doing your own research on a needs basis.
-I have highlighted the main scientific and practical considerations, in no particular rank of importance, to help you along that process:
+However, more expensive units DO NOT necessarily turn out to offer more reliance or extra features, so effective choice should always be a case of doing your own research on a needs basis.
+The main scientific and practical considerations are highlighted, in no particular rank of importance, to help you along that process:

 - Reliability – Is the consistency of measurement (i.e. good precision) claimed by the manufacturer confirmed through objective, reliable data from a third party?
 Typically +/-1.5-2% is an acceptable level of precision although the level of accuracy may be grossly different, see next point.

 - Validity – Is the accuracy of the measurement close enough to what the actual ‘calibrated’ measurement should be?
 This is the most questionable and important aspect of power meter, if it is not reading a true power then your unit is effectively useless.